poolifier/poolifier/README.md

 **See examples folder for more details (in particular if you want to use a pool for [multiple functions](./examples/multiFunctionExample.js)).**
 **Now TypeScript is also supported, find how to use it into the example folder**.

+Remember that workers can only send and receive serializable (JSON) data.

 ## Node versions